 Litigation Practice: Mr. Nolan has more than 25 years of experience representing clients in federal and state courts and before administrative agencies such as the U.S. Department of Education's Office for Civil Rights and the U.S. Equal Employment Opportunity Commission (EEOC).
 Mr. Nolan has successfully argued many cases before the Vermont Supreme Court, including cases that created favorable precedent in the higher education and employment contexts.

 Training Practice: In client-sponsored and public venues, Mr. Nolan regularly trains education and human resources professionals throughout the country on best and promising practices in Title IX/Clery Act compliance, witness-centered/trauma-informed fair investigations of Title IX/Clery Act and workplace harassment complaints, how to conduct hearings under the new Title IX regulations, threat assessment and management, ADA issues and other education and employment law issues.
 More specific information is available about Mr. Nolan's witness-centered/trauma-informed investigation training programs, the concepts of which were cited approvingly many times in the Preamble to the U.S. Department of Education's May 2020 Title IX regulations.

 Threat Assessment / Campus and Workplace Safety Practice: Mr. Nolan advises clients on threat assessment practices, using a proven methodology to assess and manage potential risks of targeted violence in the higher education and workplace settings, and he helps clients create violence prevention policies.

-Investigations: Mr. Nolan also conducts independent investigations of sensitive campus and workplace issues, such as reports of alleged sexual misconduct and/or sexual harassment, intimate partner violence or stalking, faculty misconduct and other workplace misconduct.
+Investigation and Hearing Officer Practice: Mr. Nolan also conducts independent investigations of sensitive campus and workplace issues, such as reports of alleged sexual misconduct and/or sexual harassment, intimate partner violence or stalking, faculty misconduct and other workplace misconduct.
+In addition, he often serves as a hearing officer and decision-maker in college, university and school disciplinary proceedings involving alleged sexual and other misconduct.

 Mr. Nolan is a Certified FETI® Practitioner (CFP-B).
 More information is available about Certified FETI.